 - Please read each Topic Area and Subtopic Area carefully for requirements specific to that Topic Area (see Section I.B.). - Pre-award Costs: Only cost share contributions made during the period of performance of the grant, if awarded, can be considered.
-Any costs incurred prior to award selection cannot be considered as cost share or for reimbursement by DOE (see Section IV.H.). - Eligibility Statements and Evidence: To support the DOE Office of Indian Energy's eligibility determination, all Applicants are required to submit eligibility statements that document and provide evidence of Applicant eligibility as part of their application (see Section IV.C.5.). - Statements of Commitment: All Applicants are required to submit an Applicant Commitment File, which must include a statement of commitment and cost sharing (if any) on the Applicants letterhead and signed by an authorized representative of the Applicant (see Section IV.C.6.).
+Any costs incurred prior to award selection cannot be considered as cost share or for reimbursement by DOE (see Section IV.H.). - Eligibility Statements and Evidence: To support the DOE Office of Indian Energy's eligibility determination, all Applicants are required to submit eligibility statements that document and provide evidence of Applicant and Tribal Land eligibility as part of their application (see Section IV.C.5.). - Statements of Commitment and Cost Sharing: All Applicants are required to submit a Commitment and Cost Sharing File, which must include a statement of commitment and cost sharing on the Applicants letterhead and signed by an authorized representative of the Applicant (see Section IV.C.6.).

-Letters of Commitment: All other project participants (except Vendors) must submit letters of commitment and cost sharing (if any) under the Participant Letters of Commitment File (see Section IV.C.7.).
+Letters of Commitment: All other project participants (except Vendors) must submit letters of commitment and cost sharing under the Participant Letters of Commitment and Cost Sharing File (see Section IV.C.7.).